-You can hire a 3rd party company which will take your mail, open it, scan it and upload it to a secure server.
-This can be really helpful so that you can filter through junk and have them ship you whatever is important.
-These are costly – prices ranger from $30-$150/month and the online community is all over the place with their reviews.
+You can hire a 3rd party company that will take your mail, open it, scan it, and uploads it to a secure server.
+This can be really helpful so that you can filter through the junk and have them ship you whatever is important.
+These are costly – prices range from $30-$150/month and the online community is all over the place with their reviews.

 In Search Of A Physical Mailing Address

 Logistics: You decide to sell your home, you don’t care to have a property in the US.
 Well, quite a few of your accounts require you to have a physical US mailing address.
 PO boxes don’t count.
 Remember that question that was so annoying to answer “What is your country of residence?” – yea, that one.

 Sure, you can use a family member or friend but that isn’t always the best option for security reasons.
 Ideally, you’d want to pay a little extra to those mail forwarding services which will assign you an actual mailing address for a little extra.